Athosvk/time-to-play/README.md

-# Gamedev Game - Time to Play
+# Gamejam Game - Time to Play

 Time to Play is a prototype for a game that we created during a gamejam in 2014 (!).
 If I recall correctly, the gamedev had a theme around the younger audience.